 I have been a member of the Council of the Viking Society for Northern Research (2009-12).
 I was a founder member of Birmingham’s medieval studies research centre, Centre for the Study of the Middle Ages (CeSMA).

 Willingness to take PhD students

-I would welcome research students on a wide range of issues in the history and archaeology of early medieval western Europe, the Vikings and medieval Iceland and Scandinavia.
-Research proposals on the social, cultural or economic history within particular medieval regions or communities would also be possible.
-I have published on the writing of history in the middle ages would be interested in supervising similar topics on medieval narratives.
+I would welcome research students on a wide range of issues in the history and archaeology of early medieval western Europe, especially the Vikings and medieval Iceland and Scandinavia.
+Research proposals on social, cultural or economic history within particular medieval regions or communities would also be possible.
+I have published on the writing of history in the middle ages and would be interested in supervising similar topics on medieval narratives.

-Current doctoral research topics:
+Current doctoral research students and their topics:

-pre-industrial farming practices in Iceland (Bernadette McCooey)
+- Bernadette McCooey, Pre-industrial farming practices in Iceland

 - Emma Southon, The early medieval family